Monash-Railway-Express/CAN_MREx/README.md

 We will be using the standard 11 bit identifiers
 Bitrate and timing configuration?

+## Operating modes

+These are changed by the NMT controller.
+There are three main operating modes. **Stopped** means the node is stopped and in a safety mode.
+All variables and controls  will be set into a safe position (motor off, brakes on etc.).
+The node cannot send or receive anything other than a message from the NMT controller or its heartbeat.
+Next is **preoperational** which is still a “safe mode” however in this mode things in the object dictionary can be changed over SDOs.
+PDOs are still not active.
+The last mode is **Operational** in which you can do everything the node would usually do.

 ## Boot up protocol

-(you may need to read the rest of this document to understand this bit)
 The main controller is set as the NMT controller.
 This node will start in the “not operational” state and wait for a switch/ push button to be pressed to start initialization.
 It will then set each node in the network to pre operational state.
 Each node will do a self check and ensure that everything is okay.
 If everything is okay, a button will be pushed to put everything into the operational state.
 From here the train will function fully.

-## Operating modes

-These are changed by the NMT controller.
-There are three main operating modes. **Stopped** means the node is stopped and in a safety mode.
-Often you assert all your variables and controls into a safe position (motor off, brakes on etc.).
-The node cannot send or receive anything other than a message from the NMT controller or its heartbeat.
-Next is **preoperational** which is still a “safe mode” however in this mode things in the object dictionary can be changed over SDOs.
-PDOs are still not active.
-The last mode is **Operational** in which you can do everything the node would usually do.

 # Software